- Richard Berry

 Spread Betting & CFD Trading

-IG is one of the best CFD trading platforms as they offer a huge range of markets to trade and DMA access for more sophisticated traders.
-Also, because IG offers CFDs globally (with the exception of the US) they have a huge amount of volume and liquidity meaning that sometimes you can place bigger orders via IG’s order book than you could do on the underlying exchanges like the LSE or NYSE.
+IG is one of the best CFD trading platforms as it offers a huge range of markets to trade and DMA access for more sophisticated traders.
+Also, because IG offers CFDs globally (with the exception of the US) it has a huge amount of volume and liquidity meaning that sometimes you can place bigger orders via IG’s order book than you could do on the underlying exchanges like the LSE or NYSE.
 Because of the sheer volume of CFD trades, IG is able to internally match up orders for quicker and larger fills.

 One key disadvantage of trading CFDs through IG is that you have to pay tax on profits.
-However, CFDs are not the only product that IG offer.
-You can also trade financial spread bets, where you do not have to pay capital gains tax on profits.
+However, CFDs are not the only product that IG offers.
+You can also trade financial spread bets, where you do not have to pay capital gains tax on profits as this is classed as gambling.

 IPO Grey Market

-One feature that is now unique to IG (lots of other brokers used to do it) is the “grey market”, where they will make you a price in unquoted stocks that are due to come to market.
+One feature that’s now unique to IG (lots of other brokers used to do it) is the “grey market”, where it will offer you a price in unquoted stocks that are due to come to market.
 You essentially take a bet on what the market cap will be of a company when it lists.
-Or, you can just apply for shares in the IPO through PrimaryBid, who will deliver them to your IG account.
+Or you can just apply for shares in the IPO through PrimaryBid, which will deliver them to your IG account.

 We rate IG’s trading app as extremely safe because of IG’s regulation and reputation.
 However, it’s important to note that while trading on the app itself is financially secure, the products on offer are high risk and IG does offer investments that are not safe for capital preservation.
-IG offers financial spread betting and CFDs which are high-risk, high reward products.
+IG offers financial spread betting and CFDs which are high risk, potentially high reward products.

 High Net Worth Accounts